hojoonson/self_driving_walking_robot/README.md

 Additional Codes : https://github.com/kbdlab/walking_robot

 This project is the first version of <Creative Design 2> 2018 lecture in Yonsei University, South Korea.<br>
-Woojin Jo and Hojoon Son are contributed as TA and they made the whole concept for this project.
+Woojin Jo and Hojoon Son were contributed as TA and they made the whole concept for this project.

 Reference
 ---